conjurdemos/v3-self-server/README.md

  - azure - for appgovdb in azure (where Sailpoint VM in SkyTap can read it)
  - docinabox - target DB create/load/query
  - petclinic - target db create/load/query

+## sailpoint:
+ - sp-integration-notes - some early notes on learning sailpoint